 Kakadu National Park for the Adventurist

-If you’re looking for outdoor adventure then Kakadu National Park can give you nearly 20k square kilometers of it.
+If you’re looking for an outdoor adventure then Kakadu National Park can give you nearly 20k square kilometers of it.
 That’s the size of Slovenia!
 This natural playground is home to native Aboriginal people who have occupied the Kakadu area continuously for at least 40,000 years.
 Renowned for the richness of its Aboriginal cultural sites, there are more than 5,000 recorded sites illustrating Aboriginal culture over thousands of years.

 The Great Ocean Road a Breathtaking Scenic Drive